 Mark had thought he’d have a future as a marine engineer, that was until he picked up a copy of Robert Pirsig’s Zen and the Art of Motorcycle Maintenance.
 The cover said it would change the way the reader felt about the world and it changed Mark’s perception about his life and where he wanted to go.
 He learned that books can change people’s lives and that he wanted to write one.
 He wanted to write many.

 Mark began by writing about the sport in which he won three world championships, and subsequently won plaudits and recognition for his adrenaline-fuelled and suspenseful accounts of round-the-world racing.
 When he moved to fiction, he used his experiences as a sportsman and his background in broadcasting and journalism to weave chart-topping tales filled with intrigue, danger, romance and characters that take the reader on an incredible page turning journey.

-Mark currently lives in Europe with his wife and son.
+Mark currently lives in Europe with his wife and two sons.